The Quest for Solace

 The wayƒarer will, instead carry his Burden in the back of a vehicle, in order for the wayƒarer to continue upon his Quest by driving those Pathway Journeys to those High Places in search for the Way while upon the Places of the Path.

-This new means of travel allows the wayƒarer to continue to see the many marvels of God′s creation in its many treasures.
+This new means of travel allows the wayƒarer to continue to see the many marvels of God′s creation in its many treasures, and for him to return to see his family and the friends he has made along the way.

 (images-b4wheels-1997-2021-0519.2143) A Wayƒarer Afield on the Summit Trail